Pieter-Ixo/emerging/.swm/end-to-end-tests.rbpiqpfz.sw.md

 id: rbpiqpfz
 title: End-to-end tests
 file_version: 1.1.3
-app_version: 1.16.0
+app_version: 1.17.1
 ---

-Project has end-to-end tests (e2e) configured using [Playwright](https://playwright.dev).
-Please read [Best Practices article from the Playwright docs](https://playwright.dev/docs/best-practices#avoid-testing-third-party-dependencies) before contributing to these tests.
+The project has end-to-end tests (e2e) configured using the [Playwright](https://playwright.dev).
+Please read the [Best Practices article from the Playwright docs](https://playwright.dev/docs/best-practices#avoid-testing-third-party-dependencies) before contributing to these tests.

 ## How to run tests in the app

-Playwright need an adress which will be tested by our tests.
+The Playwright needs an address to test.
 So we need to start a local server.
-Better to make a build and test this build.
-In order to make and run the build use these scripts:
+To build, run, and test the app use these scripts:

 <br/>

 Use these scripts to develop e2e tests.
-First make a fast build (with checks disabled) and start the app in one command which is `build-start`<swm-token data-swm-token=":package.json:10:2:4:`    &quot;build-start&quot;: &quot;yarn build:fast &amp;&amp; next start&quot;,`"/>.
-Then you are ready to run tests, just open a new terminal and run `test`<swm-token data-swm-token=":package.json:11:2:2:`    &quot;test&quot;: &quot;npx playwright test&quot;,`"/>.
-Playwright will try to test the app running at [localhost:3000](http://localhost:3000) (See doc below to see how tartget can be changed).
+First, make a fast build (with checks disabled) and start the app with one command: `build-start`<swm-token data-swm-token=":package.json:10:2:4:`    &quot;build-start&quot;: &quot;yarn build:fast &amp;&amp; next start&quot;,`"/>.

+Now you are ready to run the project tests.
+Open a new terminal and run `test`<swm-token data-swm-token=":package.json:11:2:2:`    &quot;test&quot;: &quot;npx playwright test&quot;,`"/>.
+The Playwright will try to test the app running at [localhost:3000](http://localhost:3000) (See doc below to see how the target can be changed).

-`testgen`<swm-token data-swm-token=":package.json:13:2:2:`    &quot;testgen&quot;: &quot;build-start &amp; npx playwright codegen localhost:3000/&quot;,`"/> will open [a Test-generator tool from Playwright](https://playwright.dev/docs/codegen-intro) which will assist you with creating new tests.
+`testgen`<swm-token data-swm-token=":package.json:13:2:2:`    &quot;testgen&quot;: &quot;build-start &amp; npx playwright codegen localhost:3000/&quot;,`"/> opens [a Test-generator tool from Playwright](https://playwright.dev/docs/codegen-intro) to assist you with creating new tests.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 package.json
 ```json